 “Allie, I told you to hide.”
 His words are soft, like when Mum used to say goodnight.

 “I didn’t want to be alone.”

-He shakes his head, and I’m sorry I upset him but I’m smiling.
+He shakes his head and I’m sorry I upset him, but I can’t help smiling.
 The lemon tree took us to another world.
-It looks like a fairy court in orange and gold, but there are no happy fairies like the one in my picture book.
+It looks like a fairy court in orange and gold, but there are no happy fairies here.
 This place is mostly empty, except for us . . . and Beak.